CrimsonCricket/spring-encryptable-properties/README.md

-# spring-encryptable-properties
+# Spring encryptable properties

-Spring-encryptable-properties is a simple utility for enabling encryption of sensitive information within property files, used for configuration of Spring applications.
+Spring encryptable properties is a simple utility for enabling encryption of sensitive information within property files, used for configuration of Spring applications.

 ## License